jbcodeforce/spark-studies/docs/dev/index.md

 ### DataFrames

 Spark 2.0 supports exposing data in RDD as data frames to apply SQL queries.
+DataFrame is a distributed collection of data organized into named columns.
 DataFrames contain Row Objects and may be easier to manipulate.

 In the example below, the movies rating file includes records like: